balyba/appscript-bx24/README.md

 # appscript-bx24 - script based on Google appScript

-This is a script based on Google that allows you to track changes in a Google Spreadsheet and send them to Bitrix24.
+This is a script based on Google appScript that allows you to track changes in a Google Spreadsheet and send them to Bitrix24.

 # How to use